CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 ```

 We can continue adding more information about our project as the project grows.
-For now we can double check the file structure in our project:
+For now we can double check we only have a `package.json` in our project:

 ```bash
 $ ls